Are Bottled Water and Canned Foods Secretly Making You Fat?

 BPA, bisphenol A. is an industrial chemical (sometimes referred to as an environmental estrogen or an endocrinal disruptor) used to make plastic food containers including, among other things, water bottles and baby bottles.

 BPA is even used to line the interior of tin and aluminum cans that contain beer, soda, fruits, vegetables, processed foods, and more.
 The inside of some water supply lines are coated with it, too.
 The water supply lines are what bring water to the faucets in your home as well as those in restaurants and factories.

-Science Daily reports that the temperature of the contents of the container is more important than the age of the container when it comes to likelihood of leaching toxins.
-The cumulative affect of this toxin on the human body is not certain, but scientists believe that there definitely is an adverse affect.
+Science Daily reports that the temperature of the contents of the container is more important than the age of the container when it comes to the likelihood of leaching toxins.
+The cumulative effect of this toxin on the human body is not certain, but scientists believe that there definitely is an adverse effect.

 Most people feel that everyone is responsible for their own obesity because they do not exercise discipline and control when it comes to food and drinks.
 Mother Jones makes clear that industry marketing is a powerful influence on everyone, but especially on children.
 Everyone is not the same.
 Some people are better at saying no to advertising and temptation than others.